Pitch-accent language: Norwegian and Swedish

 Norwegian and Swedish are stress-accent languages, but in addition to the stress, two-syllable words with the stress on the first syllable in most dialects also have differences in tone.
 There are two kinds of tonal accent, referred to as the acute and grave accents, but they are also called accent 1 and accent 2 or tone 1 and tone 2.
 Over 150 two-syllable word pairs are differentiated only by their use of the accent.
-Accent 1 is used generally for words whose second syllable is the definite article and for words that were monosyllabic in Old Norse.
+Tone 1 is used generally for words whose second syllable is the definite article and for words that were monosyllabic in Old Norse.